 You may also get an opportunity to do research as an undergraduate student at a small liberal arts college, which is virtually unheard of at major research universities.

 Furthermore, any reputable college or university can teach fundamental facts.
 What makes one educational experience stand out from another is the ability to help students think.
 For STEM majors in particular, critical thinking is vital to good scientific research.
-Liberal arts colleges are known for their ability to cultivate specific, reason-based thought in their students.
+Liberal arts colleges emphasize their ability to cultivate specific, reason-based thought in their students.

 The Record of Current STEM Professionals

 None of this is to say of course that there are no merits to a university degree for STEM majors.
-However, liberal arts colleges often get overlooked for this demographic, when in reality they should be considered more carefully.
-If you take some time to research opportunities at liberal arts colleges for your desired STEM major, more likely than not, you’ll be pleasantly surprised.
+However, liberal arts colleges often fit well for this demographic, and deserve recognition.
+Take some time to research opportunities at liberal arts colleges for your STEM major; you might be pleasantly surprised.